vvveracruz/canonical-scattering/README.md

 ## Getting Started

 To run the plotter tool only the `py` folder is required.
-The `tex` folder is for version control of my report files.
+The `tex` folder contains the report files.

+The plotter tool can be run from the command line.
+The type of plot will be specified by the constrains in the file `data.txt`.
+You can choose betwee two types of boundary conditions: Neumann and Dirichlet by changing the value of `boundary_type`.